Future Classic Bike Insurance

 Future classic bike owner?

-If you are looking for insurance for your future classic, Biker Insure could help
+If you are looking to insure your future classic, Biker Insure could help

-Whether you have an early R1, a TL thou', a foxeye YZF750 or a something a little more unusual, get a quote at Biker Insure to compare quotes from over 25 modern and future classic motorbike insurers.
+Whether you have an early R1, a TL thou', a foxeye YZF750, ZXR750 or something a little more unusual, get a quote at Biker Insure to compare quotes from over 25 modern and future classic motorbike insurers.

 Because you only need to enter your details once to receive multiple quotes, it's easy to see who is the cheapest broker for your individual circumstances and future classic bike.